LMA-FEM-UNICAMP/OBD2-CAN-Driver/README.md

 sudo systemctl start obd2_can_driver_daemon
 ```

-## Configuring virtual CAN interface
+## Configuring virtual CAN interface for Input/Output buses

 ```ini
 # In the file /etc/systemd/system/vcan0.service